 Although the P&I Associations compete with each other for business, they have found it beneficial to mutualise their larger risks among themselves through the International Group.
 This is known as "The Pool."
 This pooling is regulated by a contractual agreement which defines the risks that are to be covered and how claims falling on The Pool are to be shared among the participants in the International Group.
-The Pool provides a mechanism for sharing all claims in excess of \$7.0 million up to \$50.0 million.
-For claims in excess of \$50.0 million, the International Group purchases reinsurance from the commercial market to cover pollution expenses up to \$1.0 billion per vessel per incident and up to \$2.0 billion in respect of passengers and up to \$3.0 billion in respect of passengers and seamen, per vessel per incident.
+The Pool provides a mechanism for sharing all claims in excess of \$8.0 million up to \$50.0 million.
+For claims in excess of \$50.0 million, the International Group purchases reinsurance from the commercial market of up to \$2.00 billion per vessel per incident in excess of \$50.0 million and additional overspill insurance of \$1.0 billion in excess of \$2.05 billion in respect of passengers and seamen, per vessel per incident.